What is Direct Deposit and How Does it Work?

 To set up a direct deposit, you’ll likely need:

-• The direct deposit form from the payer
+• A direct deposit form from the person or company paying you

 • Your bank account number